pattonsgirl/CEG3120/Projects/Project5/README.md

   1. starting with a `commit` that is a change, `tag`ing the `commit`, `push`ing the `tag`
   2. Showing your GitHub workflow returning a message of success.
   3. Showing DockerHub has freshly pushed images.
-  4. Showing the instance that you are deploying to has webhook logs indicating the payload was recieved and the container has updated.
+  4. Showing the instance that you are deploying to has webhook logs indicating the payload was received and the container has updated.

   Proof can be provided by **either** demonstrating to me in person OR by creating a *video* of the process.
 If you go the video route and your file is too large for GitHub, submit it to the "Project 5 - Proof of Flow" Dropbox on Pilot

+  For credit, you must demonstrate the following:
+  - current state of site running on server, before making a change
+    - show the page in the browser
+    - show the docker status
+  - making a change to the project file (from your local system)
+  - `commit` and `push` of the change (from your local system)
+  - the GitHub Action triggering, relevant logs that it worked
+  - DockerHub receiving a new image (modified time should be visible)
+  - server-side logs via webhook logs that validate container refresh has been triggered
+  - post-change state of site running on server
+    - show the page in the browser
+    - show the docker status

 ### Resources